 - Audit Framework

-All of the other Gainsight and SFDC assets and configurations in the latest production org are copied to the refreshed Sandbox.
+All of the other Gainsight assets and configurations of the latest production org are copied to the refreshed Sandbox.

 Refresh Gainsight Sandboxes and Link them to Salesforce Instance